 The device offers all the functions of Misfit’s other trackers– i.e. it measures your daily activity and quality of sleep, syncs wirelessly with your smartphone and has a battery life of up to 6 months.
 As with the original device, you can enable the clock feature when you double-tap the tracker.

 The main appeal to the Swarovski Shine is the giant Crystal on top of the wearable.
 You can choose from a range of bracelets, bands and necklesses, to make this fitness tracker fit into your wardrobe.
 The idea is that you buy bands and necklaces to suit every occasion.
 Not surprisingly, the various jewelry-esque pieces are a bit pricier than the Misfit Flash or the original Misfit Shine.

-The UP3 is loaded with state-of-the-art sensors that give you a better understanding of your health and fitness.
+Although its been a couple of years since its been updated, the UP3 remains a solid option.
+The wearable is loaded with state-of-the-art sensors that give you a better understanding of your health and fitness.
 Like all bands, Jawbone UP3 measures the steps you take, and like some, monitors the quality of your sleep.
 It has a sparkling design and is astonishingly light.